 Missing data can be problematic, particularly where it is systematic rather than random.
 It raises questions about whether the findings from the modelling about the known categories apply to the whole student population, whether those findings would still hold if the unknown information were known, and whether the unknown categories could effectively be treated as proxies for some centre type(s) due to some centre types having much higher proportions of missing data.

-Nonetheless, the comparisons of interest here concern not so much the between-group differences within each year, but rather any changes in between-group differences in 2023 compared with previous years.
-As is evident from the table in Appendix B, the missing data rates and patterns are comparable across the 6 years, so we can reasonably assume the subgroups are comparable in terms of ‘missingness’, although we note some factors driving instability in the FSM eligibility measure below as well as some changes in outcomes of some groups with missing data.
+Nonetheless, the comparisons of interest here concern not so much the between-group differences within each year, but rather any changes in between-group differences in 2024 compared with 2023.
+As is evident from the table in Appendix B , the missing data rates and patterns are comparable across the 7 years, so we can reasonably assume the subgroups are comparable in terms of ‘missingness’, although we note some factors driving instability in the FSM eligibility measure below as well as some changes in outcomes of some groups with missing data.
 That is to say, while we might interpret the estimates of the differences between groups within each year cautiously, any change to those differences between years can be interpreted as a change in relative outcomes for different subgroups.

 Where data was missing, we included the categories in the model as ‘unknown’ groups.
 We did observe some notable differences (see notable difference methodology below) between some of these ‘unknown’ groups and the reference groups, which could indicate some degree of systematic change underlying the missing groups.
 The outcomes for the unknown categories are included in the charts and tables in the results and appendices.
-We observed some notable changes between 2023 and either 2019 or 2022 on at least one outcome measure for the unknown categories for prior attainment, ethnicity, IDACI, major language and FSM at both GCSE and A level.
+We observed some notable changes between 2024 and 2023 on at least one outcome measure for the unknown categories for prior attainment, ethnicity, IDACI, and FSM at either GCSE or A level.

-In terms of data limitations, it is also worth noting that the proportion of students eligible for FSM increased between 2018 and 2023, due to an arrangement related to the roll-out of Universal Credit and, since 2020, the economic impact of the Covid-19 pandemic (Julius and Ghosh, 2022).
-This increase was also reflected in the GCSE equalities dataset, with the proportion of entries by FSM-eligible students increasing year on year in 2018 to 2023.
+In terms of data limitations, it is also worth noting that the proportion of students eligible for FSM increased over the analysis period, due to an arrangement related to the roll-out of Universal Credit and, since 2020, the economic impact of the Covid-19 pandemic (Julius and Ghosh, 2022).
+This increase was also reflected in the GCSE equalities dataset, with the proportion of entries by FSM-eligible students increasing year on year between 2018 and 2024.
 The subgroups under the FSM status variable were therefore less stable across the years than other variables included in the analysis.
 To ensure like-for-like comparisons, we built an equalities dataset from the matched data for each qualification level consisting of data for:

-• students who by 31 August of the respective year were at the target age of the qualification level of their entries (16 for GCSE, 18 for A level) subjects examined under the same specifications in 2018 to 2023 (this meant in effect only reform phase 1 and phase 2 subjects/specifications that were first assessed in 2017 and 2018 and therefore had five years’ data, were included) schools and colleges
+- students who by 31 August of the respective year were at the target age of the qualification level of their entries (16 for GCSE, 18 for A level)

-• whose self-declared centre type designation stayed the same throughout 2018 to 2023 on a subject-by-subject basis, schools/colleges that had entries in the subject in each of the years 2018 to 2023
+- on a subject-by-subject basis, schools/colleges that had entries in the subject in each of the years 2018 to 2024

-These inclusion criteria ensured that our analyses were carried out on as stable successive cohorts as possible.
+These inclusion criteria ensured that our analyses were carried out on successive cohorts that were as stable as possible .
 This was necessary for a meaningful equalities analysis as it minimises between-year changes in group differences being caused by between-year cohort changes.

 Tables 1 and 2 show the number of entries by target-age candidates, centres and subjects in the resultant dataset for A level and GCSE, respectively.
 Values have been rounded to the nearest 5.